supershaneski/openai-assistants-api-multi-user-sample/README.md

 ![Assistant](./docs/screenshot2.png "Assistant")

 When the first user connects to the server, a new thread is created and its `thread id` stored.
+In this demo, we will be just storing the thread id in a simple global variable.
-I also get the instructions and name of the Assistant at the same time.
+I will also get the ***instructions*** and ***name*** of the **Assistant** at the same time which will be useful for displaying the Assistant name in the client UI and appending instruction during run, respectively.

 ```javascript
 const assistant = await openai.beta.assistants.retrieve(process.env.OPENAI_ASSISTANT_ID)